 To avoid any perceived conflict of interest, Camelot cannot and will not perform any corrective or repair work on homes that we inspect, nor do we refer any repair work.
 Camelot Home Inspection Services is not aligned or affiliated with any real estate companies or brokerage firms.
 When you hire us, we go to work for you and nobody else.

-Camelot Home Inspection Services serves the Central Coast communities of
+In addition to Pismo Beach, Camelot Home Inspection Services serves the Central Coast communities of

 However, we can certainly appreciate a home buyer's hesitancy in hiring an inexperienced and unqualified home inspector referred to them by an unfamiliar real estate agent.
 For this reason, and as our schedule permits, we are open to traveling outside of our 'normal' service area, thus guaranteeing you an impartial and unbiased home inspection.
 These areas include the Central Coast communities in and around Santa Barbara, including